vlandham/js_data/README.md

 [Live version](http://learnjsdata.com/)

-Data manipulation, data munging, and data processing in JavaScript.
+Data manipulation, data cleaning, and data processing in JavaScript.

 ## About